-President Donald Trump’s social media guru, who targeted Black voter for “dark posts” during the 2016 campaign, is in place to continue his tactics for 2020.
+President Donald Trump’s social media guru, who targeted Black voters for “dark posts” during the 2016 campaign, is in place to continue his tactics for 2020.
 The president’s re-election campaign announcement on Tuesday that it hired the digital strategist to serve as campaign manager.

 Brad Parscale, 42, began working for the Trump organization seven years ago as a website designer and media strategist.
 He was hired to head social media for Trump’s 2016 presidential campaign.
 That’s when he utilized dark posts on Facebook to diminish Black voter turnout for Hillary Clinton.